beatobongco/dibtap/_posts/2023-01-03-morning-routine.md

 First thing I want to focus on is sleep.
 A lot has been written about sleep, and I have to admit I'm still in the middle of reading [Why We Sleep](https://www.goodreads.com/book/show/34466963-why-we-sleep) but I got the gist that its one of the most important things you can fix in your life because it affects everything: your mental faculties, your physical performance, emotional regulation, processing of trauma, etc, etc

 So that's the first thing I want to put in my new morning routine.
-I want to get a solid number of hours of sleep, I think for me it works out to about 6-7.
+I want to get a solid number of hours of sleep, for me that works out to about 6-7 hours.
 It really depends on your particular genetics and age.
-When left to my own devices, I think I usually wake up after around 6-7 hours provided I'm not completely exhausted the night before.
+When left to my own devices, I usually wake up after around 6-7 hours provided I'm not completely exhausted the night before.

-I think not having this in my old routine contributed to my burnout in 2021.
+Not having this in my old routine contributed to my burnout in 2021.

 Because of my girlfriend's influence, I'm reading [The 5AM Club](https://www.goodreads.com/book/show/37502596-the-5-am-club).
 I dislike the writing style and I'm usually not into pop self-improvement BUT and this is a big BUT - the message is actually good.
 Sure, sure you can say "I know everything in that book already" but the fact is - do you do it?
 For me, it's a good reminder of what I'm supposed to be doing.